TechDocsStudio/pushfeedback-docs/docs/integrations/jira.md

 To ensure the integration is working correctly, follow these steps:

-1. Go to any webpage where you’ve implemented the PushFeedback widget and submit a feedback entry.
+1. Go to any webpage where you’ve implemented the feedback widget and submit a feedback entry.
 2. Confirm the feedback appears on your specified Jira board as a new issue:

     ![Jira board](./images/jira-board.png)